ahsengungor/Bootcamp-43/README.md

    | ![Sprint 2](images/image-15.png) |
    |:---------------------------------:|

-- The number of points to be completed for the second Sprint was determined as 10, and the target score was reached by obtaining 10 points.
-Each task in the was considered as 1 point.
+- Score completion logic: The number of points to be completed for the second Sprint was determined as 10, and the target score was reached by obtaining 10 points.
+Scoring was done according to the workload of the tasks.

 ### **Sprint 2 Notes**
 - <br>